C2SM-RCM/CCLM2CMOR/README.rst

 Contact
 =======

-Currently the tool is administrated by Matthias Göbel.
-You can contact him at: matthias-goebel@freenet.de
+Currently the tool is administrated by Silje Sørland (ETH Zürich).
+You can contact her at: silje.soerland@env.ethz.ch

 Involved people
 ===============